 For Closed Captioning, please click CC.
 These are HD recordings–please change 480p to 1080p.
 For larger screen, click the far right corner.

 1. Go to Ancilla’s homepage: www.ancilla.edu.
-Go to either Academics, Current Students, or to the Student Resources box below and find The Ancilla Library or Library.
-Click to go to the library’s home page.
+Go to Current Students and click on the Library link to go to the library’s home page.

 2. On the library’s home page, look for Research Resources.
 Find the EBSCO link and click on it.
 If you’re off campus, this screen appears.
 Type in the 14 digit barcode number (on the front of your student ID) in the box and your password.
 If you don’t have a password set up, click here for instructions.